Skip to main content

 Getting Started

-We want your college education to be an affordable first step toward your future.
+We want your education to be an affordable first step toward your future.
 Financial aid is assistance from government and private sources to help you pay for your education costs.
-You may be able to use a combination of aid types, such as grants, scholarships and student loans to help pay for your trade school education.
+You may be able to use a combination of aid types, such as grants, scholarships and student loans to help pay for your trade school education.10

 What is FAFSA?